Learning Organization

 What a Learning Organization Is

 A learning organization is skilled at creating, acquiring, and transferring knowledge, and at modifying its behavior to reflect new knowledge and insights (Garvin, 1993).
-Unlike traditional organizations that merely adapt to change, learning organizations actively create their future through:
+Unlike traditional organizations that merely adapt to change, learning organizations actively create their future through systematic knowledge generation, behavioral adaptation, and collaborative learning.

 Garvin’s “Three Ms” foundation: Meaning (shared understanding), Management (systematic processes), and Measurement (concrete metrics).

-In rapidly changing environments, the only sustainable competitive advantage is learning faster than competitors.
-Learning organizations create new possibilities (generative learning) rather than merely coping with problems (adaptive learning), building resilience and innovation capacity.
+In rapidly changing environments, the only sustainable competitive advantage is learning faster than competitors — creating new possibilities (generative learning) rather than merely coping with problems (adaptive learning).

 Core Characteristics